martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 ## Engineering contribution
 This work bridges thermodynamics, laser–material interaction, and microscale fluid dynamics to establish a physically validated propulsion mechanism.
 It translates theoretical superheating limits into a practical, experimentally confirmed parameter set suitable for system integration.
 The results provide a foundation for vacuum free microchip handling systems and scalable propulsion system for high throughput semiconductor manufacturing.

-{% include image-gallery.html images="project2.jpg" height="400" %}
-place the images in project folder/images then update the file path.